 If you or someone you love was involved in a trucking accident, please contact our office to discuss your legal rights and appropriate next steps.
 When trucks collide into vehicles, people can be seriously injured.
 Collecting money to cover past medical bills, future medical expenses, lost wages, pain and suffering requires proving negligence by the driver and using experts or other evidence to support catastrophic injuries.

-Protect Yourself Right Away
+Protect Yourself Right Away After a Truck Crash

 - Get the names and contact information of witnesses and local businesses that may have cameras that captured the incident.